 In 2016, tourism contributed $12.9 billion (or 5.6%) to New Zealand's total GDP and supported 7.5% of the total workforce.

-As of 2017, the United Nations International Telecommunication Union ranked New Zealand 13th in the development of information and communications infrastructure.
+As of 2017, the United Nations International Telecommunication Union ranks New Zealand 13th in the development of information and communications infrastructure.

-In 2017, a human rights report by the United States Department of State voiced concerns regarding the social status of the Māori population in New Zealand.
+In 2017, a human rights report by the United States Department of State noted that the New Zealand government generally respected the rights of individuals, but voiced concerns regarding the social status of the Māori population.

 In 2017, international visitor arrivals were expected to increase at a rate of 5.4% annually up to 2022.

-In 2018, 48.2% of the population stated they had no religion, Christians were the single largest religious group, forming 36.5% of the population.
+At the 2018 census, 48.2% of the population stated they had no religion and Christians formed 36.5% of the population.

-In 2018, the median age of the New Zealand population was 37.4 years, as recorded in the census.
+In 2018, the median age of the New Zealand population at the census was 37.4 years.

 In the 2018 census, 27.4% of people counted were not born in New Zealand.

-In September 2019, Statistics New Zealand reported that the population had climbed above 5 million people, according to population estimates based on the 2018 census.
+In September 2019 Statistics New Zealand reported that the population had climbed above 5 million people.

-In 2019, the voter turnout was already low at 42% in local council elections.
+In 2019, New Zealand saw a low 42% turnout in local council elections.

 New Zealand's population increased at a rate of 1.9% per year in the seven years ended June 2020.

-During the September 2021 quarter, the unemployment rate for youth aged 15 to 24 in New Zealand was 9.2%.
+During the September 2021 quarter, the general unemployment rate was around 3.2%, while the unemployment rate for youth aged 15 to 24 was 9.2%.

-In 2021, among the population aged 25–64, 13% had no formal qualification, 21% had a school qualification, 28% had a tertiary certificate or diploma, and 35% had a bachelor's degree or higher.
+In 2021, in the population aged 25–64; 13% had no formal qualification, 21% had a school qualification, 28% had a tertiary certificate or diploma, and 35% have a bachelor's degree or higher.

 As of June 2022, 12.0% of children in New Zealand were living in low-income households with less than 50% of the median equivalised disposable household income.